 By: Drew Hamilton

-Integrated Design Group hosted a roundtable discussion on how to improve an existing data center.
-As a member of the mechanical engineering department and with experience on several legacy data center projects, I was asked to prepare some tips on how data center operators can perform a quick tune-up for their critical facility.
+There are several relatively simple steps you can take to improve reliability and efficiency in your data center.
+I sat down to prepare some tips on how data center operators can perform a quick tune-up for your critical facility.
 Here is my top 7 list:

 2. Separate supply (cold) and return (hot) air streams.
 Prior to efficiency, the focus for data center operators was reliability.
 Many data centers built around 2006 and earlier do not have efficient hot/cold aise arrangements.
 These days, nearly every design incorporates a hot/cold aisle layout; physical separation of the aisles is becoming common practice.
 Both hot aisle and cold aisle containment can ensure that the supply and return air streams never mix, thus preventing waste of cooling energy.

 ** Steps 1 and 2 set you up for steps 3 and 4 where you can start to see savings in energy and money!**

 3. Raise supply air temperature.
 Fifty five degrees Fahrenheit is the traditional temperature for cooling from the floor of a data center, but if you separate the hot and cold aisles, you can raise temperatures to about 75˚ F or even higher.
 Integrated Design Group saved one client $100,000 in annual electric bills by making this simple change.

 4. Raise chilled water temperatures.
 This is where Integrated Design Group sees the biggest savings for most data center clients and it goes hand-in-hand with raising your air temperatures.
 When you are supplying warmer air to the data center, the chillers are no longer required to make 45˚ F water year round.
 Even raising your chilled water temperature by a few degrees can provide savings.